Iraq Weapons Inspections Fast Facts

 December 16, 1998 - Weapons inspectors leave Iraq.

-December 17, 1998 - United States and British forces launch air strikes against Iraq.
+December 17, 1998 - US and British forces launch air strikes against Iraq.
 Operation Desert Fox lasts for four days.

-January 8, 1999 - The United States admits that UN weapons inspectors installed surveillance equipment used to spy on Saddam Hussein.
+January 8, 1999 - The United States admits that UN weapons inspectors installed surveillance equipment used to spy on Iraqi leader Saddam Hussein.

-December 17, 1999 - Security Council Resolution 1284 replaces UNSCOM with The United Nations Monitoring, Verification and Inspection Commission (UNMOVIC).
+December 17, 1999 - Security Council Resolution 1284 replaces UNSCOM with the United Nations Monitoring, Verification and Inspection Commission (UNMOVIC).

 January 29, 2002 - US President George W. Bush labels Iraq part of an "axis of evil" in his State of the Union speech.